Backyard Camping: A Magical Adventure for Kids

 Practice “Leave No Trace” basics

-Give them a “camp name” (Ranger Mia, Trail Blazer Ben, etc.)
+Give them a “camp name” (e.g., Ranger Mia, Trail Blazer Ben)

 Create simple “Camp Passports” to stamp